opendaylight/netconf/docs/user-guide.rst

 Overview
 ~~~~~~~~

-If user would like to read only selected fields from NETCONF device, it is possible to use
+If user would like to read only selected fields from a NETCONF device, it is possible to use
-fields query parameter that is described by RFC-8040.
+the fields query parameter that is described by RFC-8040.
 RESTCONF parses content of query
 parameter into format that is accepted by NETCONF subtree filtering - filtering of data is done
 on NETCONF server, not on NETCONF client side.
 This approach optimizes network traffic load,
 because data in which user doesn't have interest, is not transferred over network.